 References and Further Reading

-Lofgren S et al. 2014.
+- Lofgren S et al. 2014.
 Management and Personality in Labrador Retriever Dogs.
-Applied Animal Behaviour Science.
+Applied Animal Behavior Science.